-In drafting articles for a future convention, ILC members not only reviewed established conventions on torture and genocide but also examined newer protocols, such as those connected to corruption and transnational organized crime.
-This led to the inclusion of more up-to-date provisions, such as best practices for the treatment of victims and witnesses, Murphy said in a Facebook Live interview with Lindsay Bailey JD '19.
+In drafting articles for a future convention, ILC members not only reviewed established conventions on torture and genocide but also examined newer protocols, such as those connected to corruption and workshop was private, Murphy returned to HLS in April for a public talk to faculty, students, and the community.
+Both the workshop and the transnational organized crime.
+This led to the inclusion of more up-to-date provisions, such as best practices for the treatment of victims and witnesses.